“Gove ally savages No 10 on schools…General Gove is ready for a fight to the death”,

 Gove was held back by a “dysfunctional” Department for Education (DfE), said Cummings, otherwise he could have moved “faster, further, better”.
 Perhaps Cummings has forgotten that Gove pushed the Academies Bill through Parliament with the speed usually reserved for terrorist legislation.
 It is, therefore, unclear how much faster he could have moved.

 Speed was essential, Cummings said, because “millions of people have left school in the past ten years without being able to read”.
-Nonsense, of course (see here
+Nonsense, of course (see here) but it’s a useful piece of propaganda to shore up Gove’s “crusade” on illiteracy.

 But instead of courageous heroes I saw one of the funniest comic moments in TV history: Del Boy and Rodney dressed as Batman and Robin running out of the mist.
 And I imagined the Gove/Cummings duo adopting Del Boy's motto: "He who dares, wins!".